 Typographic nominative determinism, captured through my windscreen yesterday afternoon.
+I simply had to stop my drive home and pull up behind this coach.
 The coach company’s website gives us another blast of the great Cooper Black, this time in the Roman, backed up with a little Brush Script.
 Oooh Mr Designer, you are truly spoiling us.

 Near the top of my personal list of typefaces never to be used is Bookman.
 (Also present: Souvenir, University Roman, Eurostile.)
 So it was with some pain that most weeks throughout the 1980s I sat through the opening credits in order to watch one of the best TV cop shows of all time.
 I refer, of course, to Hill Street Blues, whose creator Steven Bochco has recently died.